Lahiru-weerasinghe/Lahiru-weerasinghe/README.md

 ### Who am I?

 I'm a tech enthusiast who would like to explore new technologies, not just programming languages but also devices.
-I love to share knowledge with the rest of the world, and that's why I write a lot of articles, conduct courses, and make YouTube videos.
-Since I'm (still) a full-time Software Engineer, I also like to share my code so others can make use of them.
+I also like to share my code so others can make use of them.

 ### My stats